 - The game is ‘skirmish like’, meaning that a unit will not rank up in big blocks of troops (rank and file) but stand in a loose formation.

 - Age of Sigmar is the predecessor to the Warhammer: Fantasy game.
-Age of Sigmar share many similarities with the old game but is also very different.
+Age of Sigmar share many similarities with the Warhammer Fantasy but is also very different.
+Note that if you want to play something more like the old game, it is getting a remaster in the form of Warhammer: The Old World.

 - The game is very similar to the sister game Warhammer: 40k, but 40k is set in a sci-fi universe (shooting lasers is more important in 40k than hitting people with a sword).